karthik-k11/LangChain/Basics.md

 LangChain helps organize and structure interactions with LLMs instead of making raw API calls directly.

 It provides reusable workflows using prompts, templates, chains, memory, and agents.

+Langchain acts as the bridge between the LLM and outside sources (like pdf, general interne, etc..)